Grateful for Our Past

 In 1962, His Holiness, Bl.
 John XXIII created the Diocese of Santa Rosa from parts of the Archdiocese of San Francisco and Diocese of Sacramento.
 On that same year our Parish launched an expansion campaign.
 Through the successful outcome of the expansion campaign, we were able to build our current worship space, parish house, and offices.

 Our Parish Today

 Today, our Parish is vibrant, serving the spiritual needs of over 1,600 families.
-Under the pastoral and spiritual care of Rev. Denis O’Sullivan, Rev. Isaac Alejandro de la Cruz, Rev. Moses Brown, along with the dedicated support of our Pastoral Team, our Parish serves our community through our 28 ministries, and organizations.
+Under the pastoral and spiritual care of Rev. Denis O’Sullivan, Rev. Gabriel Barrera, Rev. Moses Brown, along with the dedicated support of our Pastoral Team, our Parish serves our community through our 28 ministries, and organizations.
 Currently, St. Rose School serves nearly 300 children from Preschool to Eighth Grade.
 Our Parish is also blessed with a thriving Religious Education and RCIA program where children and adults are learning the beauty of our Faith.

 As we continue to grow in faith, we find ourselves with the opportunity to restore our Old Stone Church.
 From daily to weekly Masses, this historic building, which is now 117 years old, has served sacramentally many generations of parish families with Baptisms, Confirmations, First Communions, and Weddings.
 Our Stone Church also served us for funerals as we say goodbye to our loved ones.